liris-xr/PLUME/README.md

 ## Getting Started

 The installation of PLUME is straightforward and can be done in a few minutes at any development stage of your project.
-Please refer to the [getting started guide](https://liris-xr.github.io/PLUME/get-started/) to start using PLUME in your project.
+Please refer to the [getting started guide](https://liris-xr.github.io/PLUME/learn/get-started/) to install PLUME in your project, and the [beginner tutorial](https://liris-xr.github.io/PLUME/learn/tutorials/beginner/basics/introduction/) for a more detailed example.

 ## Documentation